gusleig/py-markdown-tree/README.md

 Whe using cursor or windsurf, add the generated file to your project readme.md and see the results for yourself.

-ps: I found out that the tree command in macos works the same way, but this was fun to create.
+ps: I found out that the tree command in macos (installed with `brew install tree`) works the same way, but this was fun to create.

 ## Features